16 Halo Top Flavors, Ranked

 1. Chocolate Chip Cookie Dough

 Between the rounds of soft cookie dough and liberal peppering of chocolate chips, chocolate chip cookie dough is easily Halo Top’s best flavor.
 It’s the kind of ice cream that doesn’t leave you feeling disgustingly ill after consuming only a handful of licks.
 Perhaps most importantly, though, is Halo Top’s willingness to channel the visceral nostalgia of a youthful, fast metabolism: days spent scraping raw cookie dough from the depths of a mixing bowl and licking drippy, cookie dough-studded cones plopped precariously atop cake cones.
-So from all your devoted fans, thank you from the bottom of our now stevia-caked hearts, for transforming our beloved cookie dough into guilt-free ice cream.
+So from all your devoted fans, thank you from the bottom of our now stevia-caked hearts, for transforming our beloved cookie dough into ice cream.
 We’ll go ahead and eat a ton.